 Key Attacking Phases

-A dangerous challenge by Lucas Paqueta from West Ham on Elliot Anderson exemplified the physical nature of the contest.
+A heavy challenge by Lucas Paquetá on Elliot Anderson illustrated the physical tone of the match, with both sides engaging in robust midfield duels.

 Defensive Vulnerabilities and Individual Errors